Dilip-perfios/Internship-2022/Project-Diary.md

 * Had a discussion about the code on scraping amazon.
 * Was told to create series of dump.html files with respect to the clicks made on the browser.
 * Was told to replace hardcoded dump.html file names with a global variable logic.
-* Minuet changes in the code for better understanding and faster execution.
+* Minute changes in the code for better understanding and faster execution.
 * Pushed the code into Github.

 ---